IACC Charter 2020

-The Director, National Institute of Mental Health, will assign a full-time or permanent part-time NIH employee as the Designated Federal Officer (DFO) of the Committee.
-In the event that the DFO cannot fulfill the assigned duties of the Committee, one or more full-time or permanent part-time NIH employees will be assigned these duties on a temporary basis.
+The Director, NIMH, will assign a full-time or permanent part-time employee of the National Institutes of Health (NIH) as the Designated Federal Officer (DFO) of the Committee.
+In the event that the DFO cannot fulfill the assigned duties of the Committee, one or more full-time or permanent part-time NIH employees will be assigned as DFO and carryout these duties on a temporary basis.

 The Committee will meet at the call of the chairperson or upon the request of the Secretary.
 The DFO will prepare and approve all meeting agendas, attend all committee and subcommittee meetings, adjourn any meeting when it is determined to be in the public interest, and chair meetings when directed to do so by the Director, NIH, or the Director, NIMH.

 Estimated Number and Frequency of Meetings

 Meetings of the full Committee will be held not less than 2 times within a fiscal year.
 Meetings will be open to the public except as determined otherwise by the Secretary in accordance with subsection (c) of section 552b of Title 5, U.S.C.
 Notice of all meetings will be given to the public.
 In the event a portion of a meeting is closed to the public, as determined by the Secretary, in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and the Federal Advisory Committee Act, a report will be prepared which will contain, as a minimum, a list of the members and their business addresses, the Committee’s function’s, dates and places of meetings, and a summary of the Committee’s activities and recommendations made during the fiscal year.
 A copy of the report will be provided to the Department Committee Management Officer.